Antonio de Vea expedition: Background

 The expedition was rooted in the explorations of John Narborough of the coasts of southern Patagonia.
 News of these explorations reached the Spanish from various sources.
-First the marquis Fernando Fajardo y Álvarez de Toledo learned about it while active as ambassador at the Court of St James's.
+First, the Count of Molina de Herrera, Antonio de Tovar y Paz, learned about it while active as ambassador at the Court of St James's.
 Then was the prisoners of the expedition obtained by the Spanish during Narborough's stay in Corral Bay in late December 1670.
 The Spanish in Chiloé likely also heard of the expedition by orally transmitted rumours of the indigenous peoples of Patagonia.

 The governor of Chiloé sent in early 1674 an expedition led by Jerónimo Díaz de Mendoza south to find out about the rumours.
 Jerónimo Díaz de Mendoza returned from the expedition with a native Chono who came to be known as Cristóbal Talcapillán.
 While settled in Chacao, Chiloé, Cristóbal Talcapillán soon learned the basics of the local Veliche language and begun to gain notoriety for his claims about the a presence of Europeans in the far south.
 Talcapillán's detailed account of English settlements in two Patagonian islands caused great concern among Spanish authorities.
 In further inquiries, Spanish authorities asked Talcapillán to draft a map of the archipelagoes which when fact-checked with Spanish sailors astonished authorities lending credibility to Talcapillán's claims.

 In Talcapillán's account, the English, which he conflated with "Moors", had two settlements one in a place of the mainland called Callanac and one in an island called Allauta.
 In Callanac the English were building a fortress with the aid of indigenous peoples according to him.
 Talcapillán told that an Indian called León who had been back and forth to England, and that there was a Spanish shipwreck in Lluctui, an island also controlled by the English.